sbt/website/src/reference/00-Getting-Started/06-Task-Graph.md

 val checksums = settingKey[Seq[String]]("The list of checksums to generate and to verify for dependencies.")
 ```

-**Note**: `scalacOptions` and `checksums` have nothing to do with each other, they
+**Note**: `scalacOptions` and `checksums` have nothing to do with each other.
-are just two keys with the same value type, where one is a task.
+They are just two keys with the same value type, where one is a task.

 It is possible to compile a `build.sbt` that aliases `scalacOptions` to
 `checksums`, but not the other way.
 For example, this is allowed: